While Donald Trump Jr. Was Emailing Last Year, Republicans Were Being Convinced Of The Trump 'Pivot'

 In private, the Trump children, too, were frustrated and urged their father to make immediate changes.
 Trump Jr. in particular, sources told BuzzFeed News, was convinced that Lewandowski, the campaign manager, had to go.

-Even in his meeting with the Russian lawyer that week and in the emails exchanges that set up the meeting, Trump Jr. left Lewandowski out.
+Even in his meeting with the Russian lawyer that week and in the email exchanges that set up the meeting, Trump Jr. left Lewandowski out.

-When he was eventually fired on June 20, Trump Jr. was the one who escorted him out.
+When Lewandowski was eventually fired on June 20, Trump Jr. was the one who escorted him out.

 By that time, the news story that has dominated a large part of the past year, and spawned the investigation into outside efforts to influence the 2016 election, had begun to break: The Washington Post reported that, for a year, “Russian government hackers penetrated the computer network of the Democratic National Committee."